smokingpun/smokingpun.github.io/_posts/2014-02-05-Redesigning-Vimcasts-The_Analytics_Overview.md

 ###Could user engagement be improved?

 Yep.
 One possible warning sign is the bouce rate: at 68.49% it's quite high.
 Of course, bouce rates are pretty mysterious beasts at the best of times.
-A high bounce rate doesn't have to be bad: some people could have given Vimcasts a once-over and subscribed through RSS.
-Other site visitors could in fact be bot-humans, trawlers looking for content they can rip, or people working for the CIA.
-These people are not very interested in Vim so we can cope with them bouncing off elsewhere.
+A high bounce rate doesn't have to be bad: it could mean that the visitor found what they were looking for on the first page they hit.
+Also, some people might subscribe through RSS (or some other channel) after liking what they see.

 However, given that our [user survey][survey] suggested that people would really like Drew to make it easier for them to find content through addings tags and search, I'm guessing that **some site visitors are deciding to jump elsewhere because they land on a page that isn't quite relevant and they can't find what they need quick enough**.
 Or they land on a page and aren't clear enough about what the site is and how it can help them.
 Or they don't want to invest time and valuable band-width in watching a 5 minute screencast.
 Or they are interested in Vim but see Vimcasts as being targeted at intermediate and advanced users – with some justification.
 Or they aren't confident in their language skills.
 Or they are searching for Vim, the cleaning product.